 One page maximum is the rule of thumb.

-This page should be a direct and concise introduction to who you are.
-It should also draw attention to the qualities and experience that make you perfect for the job – your CV should do the rest.
+The best graduate cover letter examples are a direct and concise introduction to who you are.
+Your one page should also draw attention to the qualities and experience that make you perfect for the job – your CV should do the rest.

 This is a common mistake when writing a graduate personal statement.
 Graduates often include phrases like ‘this job would be a brilliant way to start my career’, but this sounds selfish and says nothing about what you would contribute to the company.

 Instead of focusing on why the job is perfect for you, you should be focusing on why you’re perfect for the job.
 Employers want to know how you will be an asset to the company.
 So the kind of phrases you should be including are: ‘I would relish the opportunity to use my skills and experience to contribute to such a highly-regarded organisation’.